 Surgery for ALIS generally works quite well and can provide a reasonable return to function with good pain relief.
 If surgery involves only cleaning up the scar tissue along the outside of the ankle, then the recovery is often fairly quick.
 There is usually a 6-8 week period of increased ankle pain and swelling, during which time the patient may have a limping gait.
 Full recovery can, however, take 3-6 months or longer.

 When there are other things going on inside or around the ankle joint (ex.
 Talar OCL, ankle arthritis , peroneal tendonitis, ankle instability, etc.) that necessitate correction at the same time, recovery could take much longer, even though the outcome can still be very promising for many patients.
 The implications and severity of these additional findings can obviously affect long-term outcome, however, and so they should always be discussed with your doctor both before and after any surgical intervention.

 Potential Surgical Complications

 This type of arthroscopic surgery typically has a very low complication rate, and the procedure is typically performed as an outpatient (not overnight) procedure.
-However, as with all orthopaedic surgery, risks include:
+However, as with all orthopedic surgery, risks include: